 Finally, you can manage naming conventions to get teams and channels created with the right name.
 With dynamic content from Salesforce, you can perform any use case and give the name to the newly created workspaces that contain Record’s name, expected revenue, close date, owner information, etc.

 With these features, your colleagues in Microsoft Teams will see the purpose of a team or a channel.
 Moreover, with these simple automated rules, you can avoid team duplication and restrict users from creation unused collaboration silos.

-And book some time with us to explore how SalesTim can fit your organizational needs.
+Book some time with us to explore how nBold can fit your organizational needs.